Nazary21/EatWell/Docs/Projectspecs.md

 - As a user, I can view macronutrient breakdowns (protein, carbs, fat, fiber)
 - As a user, I can see progress bars for daily nutrient goals
 - As a user, I can view weekly calorie intake trends

-### Data Visualization
+- As a user, I can receive AI-powered weekly nutrition insights
+- As a user, I can get personalized meal suggestions based on my goals
+- As a user, I can access advanced analytics and trends (premium)
+- As a user, I can export my nutrition data (premium)

+### Home Screen Experience
-- As a user, I can view my daily calorie intake progress
+- As a user, I can view my daily calorie and macro progress at a glance
+- As a user, I can quickly add meals through multiple entry methods
-- As a user, I can see my BMI category on an interactive scale
+- As a user, I can see my recent meals and frequent choices
-- As a user, I can view nutritional information in progress bars
+- As a user, I can view my daily nutrition score
+- As a user, I can access quick actions for logging and tracking
-- As a user, I can track my weekly progress through charts
+- As a user, I can see my weight tracking progress
+- As a user, I can view my upcoming meal schedule (premium)

-### AI-Powered Features
+### AI Assistant Features
 - As a user, I can add food entries through natural language description
 - As a user, I can upload food photos for automatic recognition and logging
 - As a user, I can receive AI-powered weekly nutrition insights
 - As a user, I can get personalized meal suggestions based on my goals
 - As a user, I can interact with AI to clarify food entries and portions
+- As a user, I can receive smart notifications and reminders
+- As a user, I can get AI-powered recipe suggestions (premium)
+- As a user, I can receive personalized coaching tips (premium)

 ### Premium Features
 - As a premium user, I have unlimited AI food recognition attempts
 - As a premium user, I receive detailed nutrition insights and recommendations
 - As a premium user, I can access advanced progress analytics
 - As a premium user, I can export my data in various formats
+- As a premium user, I can create and share custom meal templates
+- As a premium user, I can access meal planning features
+- As a premium user, I can receive personalized coaching
+- As a premium user, I can sync with additional health apps and devices

 ### Authentication & Onboarding
 - As a user, I can sign up using email, Google, or Apple authentication
 - As a user, I can complete a comprehensive onboarding process
 - As a user, I can save my progress during onboarding
 - As a user, I can update my profile information at any time
+- As a user, I can set my initial goals and preferences
+- As a user, I can view a personalized app tour
+- As a user, I can restore my previous data when reinstalling

 ## 2. Onboarding Flow